-A - Alternate: ALL feathers in the feather tract are of alternate plumage; if ANY juvenile, formative, or basic feathers are present, the alternate feathers should be ignored and the code for the feather tract should be based on the other feathers, that is "J", "L", "F", or "B".

-Non-juvenile: Feathers in this tract are definitely not juvenile feathers (or the non-feathered body part is not characteristic of a young bird), but whether or not they are formative or basic feathers cannot be determined with confidence.
+- A Alternate: body feather tracts contain at least some alternate feathers or the entire tract of wing coverts is of alternate plumage.
+If ANY juvenile, formative, or basic feathers are present in a wing covert tract, the alternate feathers should be ignored and the code for the feather tract should be based on the other feathers, that is "J", "L", "F", or "B". - Non-juvenile: Feathers in this tract are definitely not juvenile feathers (or the non-feathered body part is not characteristic of a young bird), but whether or not they are formative or basic feathers cannot be determined with confidence.
 Note that if primary coverts are coded "J" and a molt limit exists between the primary coverts and the secondary coverts, the secondary coverts must be formative feathers and, thus, must be coded "F", not "N", even though formative and basic secondary coverts might be indistinguishable from each other.
 The code "N" should only be used as a last resort; every effort should be made to identify appropriate feather tracts to formative or basic.
 Often, this is best accomplished by considering the tract in the context of other tracts which, for example, have perhaps been reliably aged juvenile.
 This code should also be used for NON-FEATH if non-feathered body parts show characteristics indicative of an adult bird.